RayanHdd/MIPS-Processor/README.md

 # MIPS-Processor
-MIPS processor simulation written in Java
+MIPS processor simulation written in Java - In partnership with "mohammad79eshrati" & "alihaghighat"